 We are still finalising arrangements for the Year 10 Work Experience program for 2021, and an update will appear on this page before the start of Term 1.

 The Faculty of Science work experience week provides students with a sample of activities that are part of a career in science including conducting experiments, attending seminars, collaborating with others on research projects, and presenting their own findings.

 Students will discover what it is like to be a scientist by participating in interactive workshops and activities in a discipline of their choice.
 Participants will be able to enjoy meeting like-minded new friends and scientific role models, as well as get a taste of university life.

 While every effort is made to place as many students interested in the work experience program as possible, this is a very popular program and we are restricted by other University teaching and research commitments.
 At the moment, we can only offer work experience in the below areas of science.
 Please check this page regularly for any changes.

-For enquiries please send an email to email@example.com.
+For other enquiries please send an email to email@example.com.

 If high school physics is the study of gravity, centripetal forces, and energy transfer – then astrophysics builds on that to investigate dark matter, new galaxies, and how our wider Universe works.

 The Bio21 Institute seeks to improve human health and the environment through innovation in molecular life sciences and biotechnology, driven by collaborative research and dynamic interactions with industry.
 The University of Melbourne's Bio21 Molecular Science and Biotechnology Institute (Bio21 Institute), is a multidisciplinary research centre specialising in medical, agricultural and environmental biotechnology.
 Accommodating more than 600 research scientists, students and industry participants, the Bio21 Institute is one of the largest biotechnology research centres in Australia.